Keyword analysis is crucial for building a successful content marketing campaign that ranks for relevant search queries and drives qualified traffic.

 Now that you know about the different types of keywords, you are ready to learn about how to start the advanced keyword research process.
 The first major step in conducting keyword research is to find search terms relevant to the intended site or company’s service or product offering.
 This research can be done manually or with the best keyword research tools (Moz Keyword Explorer, SEMrush, Google AdWords Keyword Planner, etc.).
 Other free keyword research tools include Google Suggest and Google Trends.
 The best keyword research tool is the Google Keyword Planner.
 This is a free keyword tool that gives you search volume, trending data and related keywords based on your initial keyword idea.

 Within this keyword research, you must find search queries that are related to your product and service offering that users are actively searching for.
-When you discover target keywords that your audience is searching for, you can then create content that is well structured and highly optimized to compete in the current search engine results page.
+When you discover target keywords that your audience is searching for by incorporating keyword research tools, you can then create content that is well structured and highly optimized to compete in the current search engine results page.

 It’s all about finding the right keyword that matches search intent within your content marketing funnel and strategically building quality content the end user will find helpful.